Claire56/AuntieClaireCode-Calculator/README.md

 * [Future Features](#Future-Features)

 ## Overview
 Now that you have learned how to write functions, import modules, use Flask server and Jinja templates.
 You are going to use that knowledge to do a small web app assignment.
 In this assignment you will be creating a calculator, that will be used by your clients via a REST API.
 Use the Flask server to create a this web application.
-Feel free to incoporate any designs.
+Feel free to incoporate any designs, modules and libraries. when you are done update the Tech Stack section of the readme, on your Branch.

-## Setup and installation
+## Instructions
-On local machine, go to desired directory.
+Please do not do your work on the main branch.
+#### How to create a branch
+$ git checkout -b nameOfYourBranch
+###### how to go to a branch so you can use it
+ $ git checkout  nameOfYourBranch

 ## Setup and installation
 On local machine, go to desired directory.
 Clone  repository: